 In 1694, he co-founded the Bank of England.[1]
 It was said that the project originated with him in 1691, as described in his pamphlet A Brief Account of the Intended Bank of England, to act as the English government's banker.
 He proposed a loan of £1.2m to the government; in return the subscribers would be incorporated as The Governor and Company of the Bank of England with banking privileges including the issue of notes.
-The Royal Charter was granted on 27 bank in 1694 he became a director.
+The Royal Charter was granted on 27 July 1694.
+On the foundation of the bank in 1694 he became a director.
 In 1695, owing to a disagreement with his colleagues, he withdrew from the board and devoted himself to the colony of Darien, unsuccessfully planted in 1698.[1]